- Programs & Services

 During the first two to four weeks of the postoperative period, patients should refrain from bending, lifting, and twisting movements in order to avoid strain and recurrent injury to the disc.
 Patients should not remain in the same seated position for more than one hour, and should avoid any long travel in a car.
 The area where sutures are placed should be kept dry, clean, and covered during showers.
 Patients can return to activities like driving once their pain is reduced, usually within 10 days after surgery.
 Patients should never drive while on pain medications, especially narcotics.
 Most patients can return to work within two weeks of surgery.
 If a patient's job requires heavy manual labor, they may require four to six weeks of postoperative rest.

 Do you have symptoms related to a herniated disc or other spinal disorder?
-You can learn more about intervertebral disc excision and other services at Marina Del Rey Hospital by calling 310.823.8911.
+You can learn more about intervertebral disc excision and other services at Cedars-Sinai Marina del Rey Hospital by calling 310.823.8911.